Kurtis Blow

-Kurtis Walker (born August 9, 1959), professionally known by his stage name Kurtis Blow, is an American rapper, singer, songwriter, record/film producer, b-boy, DJ, public speaker and minister.
-He is the first commercially successful rapper and the first to sign with a major record label.
+Kurtis Walker (born August 9, 1959), known professionally by his stage name Kurtis Blow, is an American rapper, songwriter, and record producer.
+Walker is the first commercially successful rapper and the first to sign with a major record label.
 "The Breaks", a single from his 1980 self-titled debut album, is the first certified gold record rap song.
-Throughout his career he has released 17 albums and is currently an ordained minister.
+Over his career he released 17 albums.
+He is an ordained minister.

 Early life, family and education

 Walker was raised in Harlem, Manhattan, New York City.
 He attended CCNY and Nyack College, studying communications/film and ministry.